orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 With some possible physics connections here as well:
 - Then energy conservation (if it holds up), could be using anything to the initial sides (casual histories/or some structure/.../topology) and shove them in the traversing direction until there's nothing there.
 And hence we stop branching and in some ways collapsing in the sense of the teminal side then doing that similarly to the initial side.
 - Could like this be much more non-trivial based on the structure being pushed in exploring the branches ; i.e. like that similarly determining which and how the branches are explored.
-- FItting another layer of abstraction on the structure which determines the following direction (or generally this could be phrased as inferred from context) .terminal here is possibly undefined.
+- Fitting another layer of abstraction on the structure which determines the following direction (or generally this could be phrased as inferred from context) .terminal here is possibly undefined.
 ONly needs presence, no recursion checks.
 Concurrency issues then in many cases resolved, through always being associated with a particular direction.
 (See note)

 ![[PXL_20240328_160945724.jpg]]